 - Advanced glycation end products: Excess glucose can form a complex with certain other molecules to form advanced glycation end products.
 This can increase the risk of heart disease and other chronic diseases.

 Thus, consistently higher blood glucose levels, even if not in the pre-diabetic/ diabetic range, can increase oxidative stress and the formation of advanced glycation end products.

-One more important point here – in the wake of the COVID-19 pandemic – is that insulin and insulin sensitivity is essential for T-cells in the immune system to fight off viruses.
+One more important point here is that insulin and insulin sensitivity are essential for T-cells in the immune system to fight off viruses.
 People who have problems with insulin release (such as in diabetes) or with insulin sensitivity (insulin resistance, prediabetes) do not have as robust of a T-cell response to viruses.[ref]

 Let’s dig deeper into the blood glucose regulation system and take a look at some of the genes involved and the solution for those genes.

 By looking at the genetic variants that significantly impact blood glucose or insulin levels, we can better understand the control mechanisms in place for this complicated feedback loop.